 OTHER FACETS OF THE RIGHT TO FOOD

 The right to food is highly interrelated with the implementation of a wide range of other human rights and conditions.
 For instance, to implement programs such as the Mid Day Meal Scheme, children first need to access their right to education by attending schools before they can be recipients of a right to food.
 The realization of the right to food also depends on the freedom of information and association.
-To implement programs such as the Public Distribution System in India access to information (or the right to information) is required for the target population to know the time at which ration shops ope appropriate information on the supply of food grainsFinally, fulfilling the right to food also depends on conditions such as a country’s availability of adequate amounts of food to distribute to its population.
-Availability, however, is dependent on whether a country may produce domestically or import grains.
-This condition affects a country’s “development programmes and policies,” which in turn affect the availability of food and purchasing power of individuals.
-In these ways, the realization of the right to food is interrelated and interdependent on a host of other human rights and conditions.
+To implement programs such as the Public Distribution System in India, access to information (or the right to information) is required for the target population to know the time at which ration shops open and appropriate information on the supply of food grains.
+Finally, fulfilling the right to food also depends on conditions such as the availability of adequate amounts of food to distribute to its population.
+Availability is dependent on whether a country produces adequate food resources domestically or imports them.
+These circumstances affect a country’s “development programmes and policies,” which in turn affect the availability of food and purchasing power of individuals.
+In these ways, the realization of the right to food is interrelated and interdependent on a host of other human rights and national policies, as well as economic and agricultural conditions.

-International human rights, how it must be looked at from biological perspective.articipants should have the opportunity to vocalize their opinions about the food that is being served to them and “must have some institutionalized remedies available to them that they can call upon if they feel they are not being treated properly.” feel they are able to speak out if their rights are being violated.
-Moreover, right-holders should to freely participate in shaping the conditions in which they live.
+International human rights scholar George Kent discusses another facet of the right to food, explaining how it must be looked at from social and political as well as biological perspectives.
+Participants should have the opportunity to vocalize their opinions about the food that is being served to them and “must have some institutionalized remedies available to them that they can call upon if they feel they are not being treated properly.”
+People should feel they are able to speak out if their rights are being violated.
+Moreover, rights-holders should have the opportunity to freely participate in shaping the conditions in which they live.
 As Kent describes, “people must be recognized as social beings with a need and a right to share in shaping not only their individual futures but also the futures of their communities.”

-Kent the right to food cannot be actualized under an authoritarian regime that strips.
-He explains that while it would be possible to ensure that an individual’s biological needs are met via authoritarian measures, thepeople influence what and how they are fed “if they are fed prepackaged rations or capsules from a trough, their right to adequate food is not being met.”
-The political and social aspects constitute the focus of this paper.
-This, by international covenants, declarations,international human rights scholars, s a rights-based approachof welfare schemes that biological, social,, and cultural needs.
+Kent argues that the right to food cannot be actualized under an authoritarian regime that strips people of their political and social rights.
+He explains that while it would be possible to ensure that an individual’s biological needs are met via authoritarian measures, the broader right to food requires that people can influence what and how they are fed: “if they are fed prepackaged rations or capsules from a trough, their right to adequate food is not being met.”
+The political and social aspects of the right to food constitute the focus of this paper.
+This approach to the right to food, endorsed by international covenants, declarations, and international human rights scholars, argues for a rights-based approach to the implementation of welfare schemes that takes into account human biological, social, political, and cultural needs.

 RIGHTS-BASED APPROACHES